Apanatshka/Apanatshka.github.io/_posts/2017-05-07-first-published-crate-aterm.md

 # Things I learned

-# What happened to the Implementing Finite Automata (Part 3)?
+# What happened to the automata?

 Eh, whatever ¯\\\_(ツ)\_/¯